Nicaragua Wedding Traditions Cultural Wedding Guide 2025

 - Response time: Bride’s family traditionally takes 1-2 weeks to formally accept

-- Modern adaptations: 75% of urban couples still follow this tradition, though now more symbolic
+- Modern adaptations: Many urban couples still follow this tradition, though now more symbolic

 Regional variations of pedida de mano: